libAtoms/QUIP/docker/README.md

 The default command runs a Jupyter notebook server that can be used from your browser.
-The images should download automatically when you ``docker run`` but you will need to log in if you have access the private image.
+The images should download automatically when you ``docker run`` but you will need to log in if you have access to the private image.
 A typical launch command might look like:

 ```